It’s Not Fair (but You Have to Do It Anyway)

-We all know that gaining weight as we age is pretty common (and that losing it becomes more difficult year after year).
-Dropping a few extra pounds now, in my late 30s, is a wholly different experience than it was in my 20s — and, from what I understand, it’s likely to be a completely different story when I hit 40.
+We all know that seeing changes in our fitness as we age is pretty common (and that it becomes more difficult year after year).
+Dropping 30 seconds from my mile pace now, in my late 30s, is a wholly different experience than it was in my 20s — and, from what I understand, it’s likely to be a completely different story when I hit 40.

 A friend of mine recently shared her experience, saying that her weight didn’t creep up when she turned 40 — it hit her like a truck.
 And since she was already active and stuck to a pretty healthy diet, it seemed more or less unavoidable.